dokumentacion/planaria/api.md

 First some explanation on the metadata:

-- `from`: the Meta database crawls all the way from the genesis block, so the "from" is set to 0
+- `from`: the Meta database crawls all the way from the genesis block, so the "from" is set to 0.
 - `name`: This state machine will be published as the name "meta".
 - `version`: The state machine may go through multiple upgrades in the future.
-The current version is `0.0.3` (follows semantic versioning)
+The current version is `0.0.3` (follows semantic versioning).
-- `description`: The description to publish to the planaria network
+- `description`: The description to publish to the planaria network.
 - `address`: The Bitcoin address tied to this state machine.
 Only the person who owns the private key to this address can publish to the Planaria network.
 - `index`: Describes which collections and which attributes to attach index to.
 In this case the DSL is saying:
 	- for the `block` collection, attach index to `hash`, `confirmations`, `size`, ... keys.